New tools to improve performance

-COFORGE‘s Eric Melillo says: “These days you can use tools like Yoast and other WordPress plugins as well as platforms like Shopify to help add the necessary Schema and give the store an advantage in search results.”
+COFORGE‘s Eric Melillo says: “These days you can use eCommerce software like Yoast and other WordPress plugins, as well as platforms like Shopify to help add the necessary Schema and give the store an advantage in search results.”

 …Maybe that’s why Shopify came out on top as the best ecommerce site builder for SEO: